-If your church visitor doesn’t fill out a connection card, how can you follow up with them?
+If your church visitor doesn’t fill out your connection card, how can you follow up with the anonymous church visitor?

 They have chosen not to fill your:

 - friendship pad,

 - guest book,